What Really Happened to Jasper Taylor?

 Back to the Dark and Stormy Night…

-I asked everybody that I interviewed for this story the same question: what do you think really happened to Jasper Taylor?
+I asked everybody I interviewed for this story the same question: what really happened to Jasper Taylor?

 Several people told me they thought Taylor killed himself.